AckerApple/pdfbox-cli-wrap/README.md

 You should now have the following files in targeted folder:

 - pdfbox-test.crt
+    - used to encrypt
 - pdfbox-test-keystore.jks
+    - used to create p12 file below
 - pdfbox-test.p12
+    - used to decrypt

 ### MAY Need Java Cryptography
 Depending on your level of advanced encryption needs, you (may) need to install [Java Cryptography](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html)